Back to Blog

 Data validation:

-• Verify phone numbers are valid format
+• Verify phone numbers are in valid format

 • Remove duplicates